TeoOG/Gradient-Descent/README.md

 # Gradient-Descent
-Solving Ax=b, using the Gradient Descent optimization algorithm for a sparse pentadiagonal matrix https://en.wikipedia.org/wiki/Pentadiagonal_matrix
+Solving Ax=b, using the Gradient Descent optimization algorithm for a sparse pentadiagonal matrix. https://en.wikipedia.org/wiki/Pentadiagonal_matrix

 We're using the NumPy Python library for our matrices.
 Both of the Python files contain the same logic, we just feed different values, for every different matrix we work